Vinni-Cedraz/push_swap_averager/README.md

 within 2 seconds on the 4 cores / 2 threads per core iMacs we have at the 42 school.

-As it was, if I ran the `push_swap-averager` 15 times in a row, I would see a slightly different result each time so I had to calculate the average oscillations between the different averages and choose to see if the average is being calculated with enough accuracy.
-For example, out of 15 tests, my `push_swap` program ranked averages between 574 and 605.
-This is a "margin of error" of 31 operations, so I had to increase the number of tests (up to 15,000) to get to an acceptable margin of 10.
+As it was, if I ran the `push_swap-averager` 30 times in a row, I would see a slightly different result each time so I had to calculate the difference between the highest and the lowest of the 30 averages to see check if the test is reliable enough.

+For example, out of 30 tests, my `push_swap` program ranked averages between 547 and 647.
+This is a "margin of error" of 100 operations, so I had to increase the number of tests (up to 15,000) to get to an acceptable margin of 10.
 It was taking 30 seconds now instead of 2, so I thought it was ok.

 However, when I applied the same Fisher-Yates algorithm to randomize the 500 elements array, I realized the result (the measurement of the average) was not consistent enough unless the test took 5 to 10 minutes, and that is definitely too much time.

-So I had to do some research on the basics of Pseudorandomness in computer science and decided to implement the Mersenne-Twister algorithm to improve both the consistency of the average-case calculations and the execution speed of the program.
+Then I've sone some research on the basics of Pseudorandomness in computer science and decided to implement the Mersenne-Twister algorithm to improve both the consistency of the average-case calculations and the execution speed of the program.

 The Mersenne Twister algorithm is a well-known and widely used algorithm for